NLeSC/MAGMa/web/docs/ws_consumer.rst

 Making job public
 =================

-By default jobs can only be seen by the user that submitted it.
+By default, jobs can only be seen by the user that submitted it.
-An additional command is needed to make it visible for anyone.
+An additional command is needed to make it visible for anyone (who knows the url).

 Query file (query.json):